shsiddhant/memory.fm/README.md

 - `ScrobbleLog`:
     - Rich metadata such as username, timezone, and number of scrobbles, recorded in  `ScrobbleLog.meta`
     - Use dunder methods for printing, slicing, iterating, and getting number of scrobbles.
-    - Export to a canonical `JSON` which includes the metadata.
+    - Export to a canonical JSON which includes the metadata.
 Import the same to quickly re-create the `ScrobbleLog`.
     - Export to nice-looking markdown using [tabulate](https://pypi.org/project/tabulate/).
     - Filter `ScrobbleLog` by date.
     - Get top charts for tracks, artists, and albums.

 - Should be Added Soon:
 	- Support for Spotify listening history exports
-	- CLI
+	- CLI commands.

+---

 ## Installation